Special Programs of Study

 - Must meet with an academic advisor in the Undergraduate Advising Office to discuss eligibility and receive an internship enrollment form.

 A maximum of nine credit hours of any combination of internships and practica may be applied to fulfill degree requirements; a maximum of three credit hours may be applied to fulfill requirements in a major/concentration or minor area of study.
 All academic internships are reviewed and approved by the appropriate academic department chair.
 Each intern works with a faculty supervisor and is awarded a grade based on learning objectives and work performance.
 The internship site employer provides training and supervision during the course of the academic internship and provides performance evaluations to the student and faculty supervisor.
-Eligible students are allowed to do one internship or practicum per regular semester.
+Eligible students are allowed to do one internship or practicum per regular term.

-Internships and practica may be taken as part of the regular semester course load during the fall or spring terms, usually at no added tuition costs to the student.
+Internships and practica may be taken as part of the regular term course load during the fall or spring terms, usually at no added tuition costs to the student.
 When taken during the summer term, internships and practica are subject to relevant course fees.

 The Washington D.C.
 Internship Program